robbyf9/robbyf9/README.md

-- 👋 Hi, I’m robby!
+- 👋 Hello There! let's get acquainted!
-- 👀 I’m interested in web development
+- 👀 I’m interested in app development lifecycle.
-- 🌱 I’m currently learning database
+- 🌱 I’m currently learning database.
 - ⚙️ My tech stack is Laravel, Vue, Codeigniter and have some experience with T-SQL and Stored Procedure in SQL Server.
 - 📫 If you interested to collaborate with me, you can send a mail at febriansyahrobby9@gmail.com or in my linked in on this url : https://www.linkedin.com/in/robbyf.
 Im waiting for it!
 - 🌐 And also there's info about Covid-19 in Indonesia at this https://vico-19.web.app/ url.
 It was made by me and also seasoned with ❤️ haha.